-Food and drink offered as part of an early morning breakfast service in primary schools, regardless of the provider should be consistent with the recommendations in the Primary School Free Breakfast initiative guidance (2006).
+• Food and drink offered as part of an early morning breakfast service in primary schools, regardless of the provider should be consistent with the recommendations in the Primary School Free Breakfast initiative guidance (2006).
 See Appendix 1 for compliant items.

-6.3 Morning break
+Morning break

 - In Brynteg C P School as of September 2015, snacks and drinks at morning break will be limited to fruit and vegetables, water and milk only for all pupils - There is access to free, fresh, drinking water is available for all pupils separate from the toilet areas.
-Pupils are able to drink water in the classrooms. - Confectionary and Savoury snacks will not be provided at mid morning break. - Skimmed milk will be avoided.
-Nurseries catering for all ages (i.e. children under 2 years) should use full fat milk.
-Settings catering for children 2 years and above can use semi- skimmed milk. - Parents opting to supply their children with a snack item for morning break, must provide water and a piece of fresh fruit.
+Pupils are able to drink water in the classrooms. - Confectionary and Savoury snacks will not be provided at mid morning break. - Skimmed milk will be avoided. - Parents opting to supply their children with a snack item for morning break, must provide water and a piece of fresh fruit.